Zuply and Vendo integration for smart vending machines

 Project overview

-My main contribution was connecting the vending UI software to the new Vendo hardware so machine events, error messages, and stock updates could flow correctly into the software layer and the dashboard behind it.
+The main focus was connecting the vending UI software to the new Vendo hardware so machine events, error messages, and stock updates could flow correctly into the software layer and the dashboard behind it.

 Collaboration